fenago/linux-administration/md/Lab_9.md

 ![](./images/51ed85f7-0bf5-4bc6-9d5e-35f9d0eb0785.png)

-A pipe is represented by the vertical bar character on your keyboard.
-Linux pipes are very useful as they allow you to accomplish a relatively complex task in an easy way, and throughout the book, you will see that they come in handy very often.

 Before we do an example, let\'s first rename the [hard.txt] file to [facts.txt], as we removed the [facts.txt] file back in `Lab 6`,